Gnaw: History

 In 2013, Gnaw signed with Seventh Rule Recordings who released their second album, Horrible Chamber, on October 15.
 "Horrible Chamber" was reviewed positively by most publications including Pitchfork, Wire and Dusted, who said, "Gnaw’s combination of murderous riffs, sludgy bass, dark ambience and soulless electronica is mastered expertly on Horrible Chamber, resulting in a seven-song suite that pulls in all directions whilst staying wholly cohesive."
 WIRE said, "Horrible Chamber raises goosebumps, instils despair, and suggests fruitful future paths for metal in the process".

 After Mizumachi's return to Japan in 2016, Dana Schechter of Insect Ark began performing live with the band and, after contributing to recordings, joined the band full time in January, 2017.
 The band's third album, Cutting Pieces, was released to wide acclaim on October 27, 2017.

 With Schecter's increased commitment to Insect Ark and Swans, Morosky began filling in on live dates in September 2019 before joining as a full time contributing member.
-Gnaw's Rid the City EP is slated to be released in January 2020 on Sleeping Giant Glossolali and they are currently composing a full length follow up to Cutting Pieces.
+Gnaw's Barking Orders EP was released in January 2020 on Sleeping Giant Glossolali and they are currently composing a full length follow up to Cutting Pieces.
 Initial tracks were recorded in July 2019 at Menegroth The Thousand Caves Recording Studios with Colin Marston.